-Boeing Co.'s 787s have been grounded by governments around the world, including in the U.S. and Europe, because of fears the airplane's lithium ion battery system was unsafe.
+Boeing's 787 Dreamliners have been grounded by aviation organizations around the world, including in the U.S. and Europe, following concerns about the safety of the airplane's lithium ion battery system.
 The batteries in some cases swelled and leaked, creating a fire hazard under the cockpit, where they are stored.

-Airbus's new A350 wide-body jet, a rival to the 787 that will make its first flight around the middle of the year, also uses lithium ion batteries, but in a different setup.
-That means it is unlikely to face the same problems as the 787, Airbus said.
+Airbus's new A350 wide-body jet, a rival to Boeing's 787 that will make its first flight around the middle of the year, also uses lithium ion batteries, but in a different setup.
+As a result, the company said the plane was unlikely to face the same problems.